 The on-line Getting Started Guide (found in the Documents section below) contains step by step instructions of how to set up your PicoBoard and how to program it in the Scratch programming environment.
 We have supplied plenty of detailed images on how to get started.

 This kit will not require any soldering and is recommended for all ages interested in getting started with programming.
+A mini USB cable will be required to program your Picoboard and will need to be purchased seperatly if you don’t already own one.
 So if you are an educators or even a beginner, the SparkFun Picoboard Starter Kit is a great way to get into the very basics of programming and reading sensors!

 Note: The PicoBoard is a derivative work of the Scratch Sensor Board.